-We are asking our city leaders to make our health, as well as the health of our children and pets, their priority over weed control.
+Why haven't our city leaders made the health of our children and pets, their priority over weed control?
 It should be a basic human right for our children to be protected in the parks and playgrounds where they play, especially since the current exposure is happening for purely cosmetic reasons (weed control).

-Newport Beach’s contracted landscapers, Park West Landscape and Mariposa, apply pesticides on the city’s medians, rights of way, curbsides, parks and sports fields.
-Many application areas are directly adjacent to waterways and nature preserves (Crystal Cove, Back Bay, Newport Harbor and the Peninsula).
+Newport Beach’s contracted landscapers, Park West Landscape and Mariposa, apply pesticides on the city’s medians, rights of way, curbsides, parks, and sports fields.
+Many application areas are directly adjacent to waterways and nature preserves (Crystal Cove, Back Bay, Newport Harbor, and the Peninsula).
 Roundup(glyphosate) and these other harmful pesticides are playing out just like DDT, big tobacco and asbestos have.
 They are all marketed to us as "safe" until enough people got sick.

 Global Glyphosate Study Pilot Phase Shows Adverse Health Effects at ‘Safe’ Doses.
 These pesticides may cause significant harm to adults, children and pets; however, they are especially dangerous for our young children and their developing organ systems.